 Intel Quick Sync is Intel's version of dedicated video encoding and decoding hardware core.
 Rather than using a general GPU, this core is located on the processor die and is dedicated just for video processing.

 Studio will automatically detect if you have the proper hardware or not.
 You can quickly check this by going to the Settings: Streaming menu.
 If Hardware Encoding does not appear at the top of the menu, then you do not have the GPU hardware.

 To determine if your processor includes Quick Sync, first you need to determine your CPU model.

-Find your CPU model in this list (Tip: Use the CTRL+F search function in your browser and type in the model identfier).
+In a web browser, navigate to this list and find your CPU model (Tip: Use the CTRL+F/CMD+F search function in your browser and type in the model ID).